vitaly-t/pg-promise/API.md

 <a name="module_pg-promise.Task+batch"></a>
 #### task.batch(values) ⇒ <code>promise</code>
-This method is a fusion of such logic as `promise.all` and `promise.settle`,highly optimized for use within tasks and transactions, to resolve with thesame type of result as `promise.all`, while also settling all the promises,and providing a detailed summary in case any of the promises rejects.
+This method is a fusion of `promise.all` + `promise.settle` logic,highly optimized for use within tasks and transactions, to resolve with thesame type of result as `promise.all`, while also settling all the promises,and providing a detailed summary in case any of the promises rejects.

 **Kind**: instance method of <code>[Task](#module_pg-promise.Task)</code>
 **Summary**: Attempts to resolve every value in the input array.
-**Returns**: <code>promise</code> - Result for the entire batch, which resolves whenevery promise in the input array has been resolved, and rejects when oneor more promise objects in the array rejected:- resolves with an array of individual resolved results;- rejects with an array of objects `{success, result}`:  - `success`: `true/false`, indicates whether the corresponding value    in the input array was resolved.  - `result`: resolved data, if `success=true`, or else the rejection reason.
-The array comes extended with function `getErrors` to return the list  of just errors, with support for nested batch results.
+**Returns**: <code>promise</code> - Result for the entire batch, which resolves whenevery promise in the input array has been resolved, and rejects when oneor more promise objects in the array rejected:- resolves with an array of individual resolved results, the same as `promise.all`;- rejects with an array of objects `{success, result}`:  - `success`: `true/false`, indicates whether the corresponding value    in the input array was resolved.  - `result`: resolved data, if `success=true`, or else the rejection reason.
+The array comes extended with function `getErrors`, which returns the list  of just errors, with support for nested batch results.
+Calling `reason.getErrors()[0]`, for example, will get the same result as  the rejection reason that `promise.all` would provide.
 In both cases the output array is always the same size as the input one,this way providing index mapping between input and output values.
 <table>
   <thead>
     <tr>